-Rosacea is a frustrating skin condition and can be confused with acne.
-It is important to understand the symptoms, ways to differentiate rosacea from acne, flare-up triggers (as there is no known cause) and available holistic treatments.
+Rosacea is a frustrating skin condition that can often be confused with acne.
+It is important to discover the symptoms, triggers that cause rosacea flare-ups (as there is no known cause of Rosacea), ways to differentiate rosacea from acne and the available holistic treatments that yield deep healing.

-As the body is known to have more than 1 mysterious condition that may manifest on the skin, rosacea is definitely one of them.
-Rosacea has a noticeable rate of hereditary predisposition, can be triggered by environmental factors and is usually found in individuals with lighter hair, blond eyes and a Scandinavian/Northern European heritage, although it can be found in other heritages as well.
+As the body is known to have more than 1 mysterious condition that manifests on the skin, rosacea is certainly one of them.
+Rosacea has a noticeable rate of hereditary predisposition, can be triggered both internal and external environmental factors and is usually found in individuals with lighter hair, blond eyes and a Scandinavian/Northern European heritage, although it can be found in other heritages as well.

 4 Sub-Types of Rosacea